 5 mins

-How to be mentally healthy and happy – good habits for your mental health
+How to be mentally healthy and happy – good mental health habits

 Positive day-to-day habits are essential for a happy, healthy life.
 That’s because it’s the smaller habits that set the tone for how we handle the “big” stuff.
 Not only can good habits give us a much-needed mood boost but, over time, they can also help build our resilience so we’re better equipped to deal with life’s ups and downs.